abik11/tips-tricks/DB.md

 --Usage:
 SELECT EmployeeNumber FROM dbo.EmployeeReport('2017-06-01 00:00:00.000')
 ```
+It is good to know that there are quite many other differences bettween UDFs and procedures.
+You cannot use **INSERT**, **UPDATE** or **DELETE** inside of a function.
+Also you cannot change the function's parameters as you can do in procedures (with **out** keyword).
+It is impossible to use transactions inside of a function which make sense if you cannot change anything.
+A function must take at least one parameter and must return a value (procedure mustn't).
+You cannot call stored procedure inside of a function and you cannot use **try-catch** block.

 ### Case
 Case statement allows to select some specified value depending on some column.
 It is like switch statement in C# or C++.
 It is very easy to use and sometimes life-saving!